 Situations involving the closed treatments of fractures that occur concurrently or within the global period of another procedure or surgical treatment most commonly arise when caring for patients with multiple injuries, one of which is a fracture requiring a closed treatment.

 Example 3 shows reporting for an elderly patient who fell and sustained an intertrochanteric proximal femur fracture (treated with an intramedullary implant) and a clavicular fracture (treated closed without manipulation).
 It assumes that the patient was evaluated in the emergency department (ED) on the same day that both her intertrochanteric fracture was stabilized surgically and her clavicle fracture was treated without manipulation.

 Reporting by an ED physician

-Another problem in reporting the closed treatment of fractures is the confusion about how an ED physician should code for nonmanipulative fracture care when he or she was the only physician who saw the patient in the ED.
+Another problem in reporting the Fracture care coding guidelines CMS is the confusion about how an ED physician should code for nonmanipulative fracture care when he or she was the only physician who saw the patient in the ED.
 On occasion, the ED physician has used a global fracture care code for the application of a splint/cast, and then referred the patient to an orthopaedist for follow-up care.
 In such a situation, the orthopaedist is unable to receive reimbursement for the care provided.